movementlabsxyz/MIP/MD/md-30/README.md

 - Name and Room ownership should be tied to flexible access key resources, allowing for extensibility through third-party integrations and custom services.

-### D5: Movement Name Service should acquire ICANN
+### D5: Each Movement Name should grant access to its own Domain for .move TLD

+**User Jorney** User acquires .move domain.
+This allows the user to host an application running on http/https.

+**Justification**: Domains are yet to be fully implemented for any web3 name service and `.move` is an elegant TLD with intrinsic value for a global market.

 ## Design